velpula-manasa/BankingSystem_CipherByteTechnologies/README.md

-# onlineexamination_CipherByteTechnologies
+BankY Management System
 Overview

-This project implements a simple console-based exam system in Java.
-It allows users to log in, update their profiles, change their passwords, and take exams with a set time limit.
+BankY Management System is a console-based banking application written in Java.
+It provides basic banking functionalities like creating accounts, depositing and withdrawing money, transferring funds between accounts, viewing account statements, and adding interest.
+The application also includes an admin panel for viewing all accounts and supports data persistence using serialization to save and load account data.
 Features

-    User Authentication:
-        Users can log in with a username and password.
+    Create new accounts with an initial balance and a password.
-        Simple authentication using a predefined set of users.

-    Profile Management:
-        Users can update their profile information.
-        Users can change their password.

-    Exams:
-        Users can take an exam with multiple-choice questions.
-        The exam has a time limit, after which it will automatically submit.
+    Deposit and withdraw funds from accounts.
+    Transfer funds between accounts.
+    View account statements with a transaction history.
+    Add interest to all accounts.
+    Admin panel to view all accounts.
+    Authentication for users and admin.
+    Data persistence to save and load accounts from a file.

 Structure

-The project consists of two classes:
+The project consists of the following Java classes:

+    Account: Represents a bank account with basic functionalities.
+    Bank: Manages multiple accounts and provides banking operations.
-    ExamSystem: The main class that handles the application's logic and user interactions.
+    BankY: The main class that provides the user interface for interacting with the bank.
-    User: A class representing a user with attributes for username, password, and profile information.

 Getting Started
 Prerequisites